rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Slack/help.md

 Any combination of 'body', 'subject', and 'from' can be used.
 At least one search item must be given.

-If you'd like the workflow to just delete emails without prompting, you can also use 'delete=true' For example:
+If you'd like the workflow to just delete emails without prompting, you can also use 'delete=true'.
+For example:

 `!purge-email subject="A phishy email" delete=true`